risocode/RISOCA/README.md

 *   Node.js and npm
 *   A Google AI API Key (you can get one from [Google AI Studio](https://aistudio.google.com/)).
+*   A Telegram Bot Token from BotFather.
+*   A Telegram Channel ID where the bot will post messages.

 ### Installation and Setup